Founded in 1775, Lexington has a rich history with stories waiting to be discovered by those who are exhilarated by the past.

 401 West Short Street

-Built in 1886, the Lexington Opera House is a three-story downtown theater designed by renowned architect Oscar Cobb.
-It is one of only 14 theaters in the country built before 1900 and still in operation with less than 1,000 seats. lexingtonoperahouse.com
+The Lexington Opera House was built in 1886 by architect Oscar Cobb, and now hosts a variety of performing arts events.
+Interestingly, it is one of only 14 theaters in the country built before 1900 that is still in operation and has less than 1,000 seats. lexingtonoperahouse.com

 Ashland, The Henry Clay Estate